spud-game-engine/spud-game-engine/README.md

 engine that fixes these problems that I always seem to encounter in JavaScript game engines:

 * Small size.
-You don't need to have the whole thing downloaded to be able to make a simple game.
+You only need to download the parts that you will use.
 * High preformance.
 I've made plenty of Indie JavaScript games _with_ and _without_ engines, and the ones _without_ usually are 5 times more preformant.
 I'd also like to point out that with all of these games, I started by making a